jmspit/dodo/README.md

   -  A syslog call to [rsyslog](https://www.rsyslog.com/).
   -  Console aka standard out of the container entrypoint.

-Docker healthchecks that run an in-container command (aka native healthchecks, such as say `pidof myservice`) are pretty costly, especially if the healthchecks need to be frequent or there are a lot pof pods to healthcheck.
+Docker healthchecks that run an in-container command (aka native healthchecks, such as say `pidof myservice`) are pretty costly, especially if the healthchecks need to be frequent or there are a lot of pods to healthcheck.
 The dodo::common::Application class can be instructed to setup a healthceck listener (dodo::common::Application::HealthChecker) that can be network-probed by the Docker host, which is much more efficient.
 This HealthChecker can be declared sick or healthy by the code at runtime.
 ### High level APIs to common functionality

 Most services will require at least some of the functionality dodo provides as high-level C++ abstractions without compromising low-level C/Linux performance.